-There is no specific drug for treating smallpox.
 Antibiotics may be given for infections that occur in people who have smallpox.
 Taking antibodies against a disease similar to smallpox (vaccinia immune globulin) may help shorten the duration of the disease.

 People who have been diagnosed with smallpox and people they have been in close contact with need to be isolated right away.
 They will need to receive the vaccine and be watched closely.